gipfeli-io/gipfeli-docker/README.md

 This Docker configuration allows you to run the whole Gipfeli app locally with just one container.

+## Installation

+Since we're using submodules, some additional commands are necessary to clone the repository correctly.

+1. `git clone` this repository
+2. `cd` into the newly cloned repository
+3. Run `git submodule init`
+4. Run `git submodule update`

+This will fetch the submodules and their content, and you can go to the step of configuring the project.

 ## Configuration

 After cloning the repository, the first step is to configure environment variables.